to a person

 call 911 or emergency medical assistance immediately.

-An aortic dissection is a serious condition in which a tear
+is a serious condition in which a tear

 develops in the inner layer of the aorta, the large blood vessel